 APA PsycTests dataset

-Distortions in the distributions of α-estimates across known psychological measures were assessed using the PsycTests database (version as of March 1st 2023).
+Distortions in the distributions of α-estimates across known psychological measures were assessed using the PsycTests database (APA, version as of March 1st 2023).
 The full PsycTests dataset contains data from 60,491 scales reported in 71,692 articles published in 3,159 journals between 1896 and 2023.
 Full details of the dataset’s curation and contents can be found on the APA’s website (www.apa.org/pubs/databases/psyctests).
 Each entry in the database, which was provided in full by the APA, contains a text field that contains unstructured text information about reliability and validity information for the scale that was assembled and curated by APA staff members from the published literature.
 A variety of other meta-data is available in the database, including language, publication year, item availability and contents, construct classification, and whether a given measure is an original measure or a translation or modification of an existing measure.

 Data extraction